 Walt Disney World Seasonal Pricing 2016

-A few weeks ago, Universal Studios in Hollywood announced a “demand-based” pricing structure in the run up to the opening of their Wizarding World of Harry Potter, becoming the first theme park to offer year round seasonal one day ticket pricing.
-Of course Universal has been charging seasonal pricing on their front-of-line Express Passes for years.
+A few weeks later, Universal Studios in Hollywood announced a “demand-based” pricing structure in the run up to the opening of their Wizarding World of Harry Potter, becoming the first theme park to offer year round seasonal one day ticket pricing.
+Of course Universal had been charging seasonal pricing on their front-of-line Express Passes for years.

 These seasonal price bands only relate to one day park tickets.
 Whilst multi-day park ticket prices have increased, they are not affected by seasonal pricing.
 Annual passes were revised last October and have not been affected this time round.

 During peak periods, the parks often reach capacity and Disney has to turn guests away.
 The rationale behind a tiered pricing structure is one of managing guests expectations by effectively reducing the number of guests who visit the parks during the busiest periods and encouraging guests to visit during the quieter periods.

 As an example, a one day ticket to Magic Kingdom during peak seasons will now cost $124 instead of $105, an 18% increase.

 Of course a lot of parents with school age children will not have the luxury of visiting “out of season” and will still visit in numbers during the peak seasons so it remains to be seen whether it will impact on visitor numbers or simply increase Disney’s profits.

 Disney has decided to go with three seasons which they are calling “Value”, “Regular” and “Peak”.

 Peak season covers three weeks around Easter/Spring Break, the early part of the US school summer holidays, Thanksgiving and Christmas accounting for just under 30% of the calendar with Regular season coming in just under 50% and Value around 20%.